PhotonQuantum/blahaj/README.md

 > WIP

-A BLÅHAJ runs in a docker, supervisors your processes, and handles reverse proxies for you.
+A BLÅHAJ runs in a docker, supervises your processes, and handles reverse proxies for you.

 ## LICENSE